audreybrooke/Projects-2017/hw8/README.md

 	the next letter in the string, thus is often does not need to check even close to the whole string length before returning.
 The bloom filter, on the other hand, is not impacted by this because the hash functions are not related to how similar the inputs are to eachother.
-For every insert an query it must calculate all three hash functions.
+For every insert and query it must calculate all three hash functions.
 Also, the hash functions might take longer in this implementation because w must be redetermined for each hash, the values aren't saved and used again.